Ikeragnell/SHACL-DS/README.md

 - SPARQL-based constraints for dataset, a specification of the behavior of SHACL’s SPARQL-based constraint applied to a dataset.
 ### Specification

-The full specification is available in the `docs/` folder.
+TODO: The full specification is available in the `docs/` folder.

 ### Example Program